Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Connections between percolation models and branching structures

 \subsubsection{Restricted divide and color percolation on BGW trees}

-Let us now consider the (uniform) DaC percolation model in a BGW tree but restricted to the case when mother and child belonging to different clusters cannot have the same color.
-As in \ref{subsubsec: dac on trees}, we can describe the coloring step procedure as follows: \begin{itemize} \item[] {\bf Step 1}: We perform a Bernoulli percolation on $\VEC{t}$ (as described in Subsection \ref{subsec: BpBGW}).
-As a result, we obtain a configuration on $\mathcal{S}$ denoted by $s$.
-The set of clusters obtained is denoted by $\mathcal{C}$.
-Note that each cluster $K$ is in a particular a subtree with a root $\emptyset_K$. \item[] {\bf Step 2}: Given an assigned color for the cluster of the initial root, we will color the other clusters according of the lexicographical order of their roots.
-The color of $\emptyset_K$ determines the color of all the vertex of $K$.
-Then, the color of $\emptyset_K$ is chosen uniformly over the set $[d]\setminus \{i\}$ if the color of its mother is $i$.
-The resulting coloring $\widetilde{\Pi}$ is defined by a probability measure on $[d]^V$ and it will be denoted by $\widetilde{\mathbb{P}}_{p, d, unif}^{\VEC{t}}$. \end{itemize}
+Let us now consider the (uniform) DaC percolation model on a BGW tree, conditioned on the case where a mother and child belonging to different percolation clusters cannot have the same color.

+The following procedure defines the \emph{restricted DaC model}: \begin{itemize} \item[] {\bf Step 1}: Perform Bernoulli bond percolation on $\VEC{t}$ (as described in Subsection~\ref{sec:BerPer}).
+As a result, we obtain a random subgraph of open edges, denoted by $\mathcal{O}$, and let $\mathscr{C}$ denote its set of clusters (referred to as percolation clusters).
+Note that each cluster $K \in \mathscr{C}$ is, in particular, a subtree rooted at $\emptyset_K$. \item[] {\bf Step 2}: Given an assigned color for the percolation cluster of the initial root, we color the other percolation clusters in the order determined by the lexicographical order of their roots (as defined by the Ulam-Harris notation).
+The color of $\emptyset_K$ determines the color of every vertex in its cluster $K$.
+Then, if the color of the mother of $\emptyset_K$ is $i$, the color of $K$ is chosen uniformly from the set $[d]\setminus \{i\}$.
+The resulting coloring $\widetilde{\Pi}$ is defined by a probability measure on $[d]^V$, and the law of $\widetilde{\Pi}$ is denoted by $\widetilde{\mathbb{P}}_{p, d, \text{unif}}^{\VEC{t}}$. \end{itemize} Comparing this construction with one for the DaC model on trees in Subsection~\ref{subsubsec: dac on trees}, the difference lies in the rule for choosing a color for each percolation cluster.